BrooksConway/Homework3/README.md

 # Homework 3
 For this project, you will be able to work with a partner.
-This is done in Github by creating a team then having your partner join the team.
-This only needs to happen once per team.
+You can select a partner and share one of the repl.it workspaces between the two of you.
+Additionally, you will need to have a design document where you have the specifications of your application.
+This could either be a text document that lives in your repl.it workspace or you could use another collaborate platform such as Google Docs or a Microsoft Word shared document.

 You will be creating a calendar that displays the current month using a graphical interface.
 The design and layout of the calendar will be left to you and your team.